 Most of Italy has a temperate climate year round, but the majority of travel and tourism is done during the summer months.
 The warm, Mediterranean environment makes for perfect travel weather, but women must be careful about the way they dress.
 Keep it modest and simple.
 Expensive or extravagant clothing may give a would-be thief the impression that you're carrying a lot of money, and skimpy or revealing attire could attract unwanted comments, propositions, or even groping.
 Stick to blue jeans or khakis and t-shirts.
 Flashy logos and colors are unnecessary and will only attract attention.
 Still, even the most unassuming woman might receive comments from the very open and friendly Italian men.
 If this makes you uncomfortable, walk erect and purposefully and ignore them.
 If harassed, look them in the eye and say "no" loudly or call for help.

 Once in your hotel room, use common sense: keep the door locked with the deadbolt, do not open the door to strangers, and always use the main entrance of the hotel, as back entrances are sometimes hidden or remote.
 Never leave valuables in your room; most hotels offer a safe.
-According to the Eyewitness Travel Guide for Italy, the staff at hotels and restaurants generally treats female guests with extra care and attention, so let them know you're staying alone.
+According to the Eyewitness Travel Guide for

 Italy is a beautiful country, rich with art, architecture, ancient history, and fun loving, gregarious people.
 The food is wonderful, the wine excellent, and the scenery unmatched.
 If you are a single woman desiring to travel in Italy but you are unsure about going alone, take that step and go; simple common sense and pre-planning will make for a vacation you'll never forget.